VOLUNTEER JOB DESCRIPTION FOR CLEAN OCEAN ACTION:

 Major Responsibilities:

-• Organizing site with local officials and public works department
+• Assist in the organization of the cleanup with local officials and public works department

-• Overseeing debris (trash and recyclables) collection and placement
+• Oversee debris (trash and recyclables) collection and placement

 Time Commitments:

-• 2 Saturdays each year (in late April and late October)
+• 2 Saturdays each year (1 in April and 1 in late October, depending upon your availability)

 Qualifications:

-• Physical ability to walk the beach; some ability needed to lift medium size bags of trash
+• Physical ability to walk the beach; some ability needed to lift medium size trash bags

 • Communication skills and ability to spread word about the Sweeps (post flyers, make phone calls, send emails)